Telecominfraproject/wlan-cloud-ucentralgw-ui/helm/README.md

-# ucentralgwui
+# owgwui

-This Helm chart helps to deploy uCentralGW-UI to the Kubernetes clusters.
-It is mainly used in [assembly chart](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy/tree/main/chart) as uCentralGW-UI requires other services as dependencies that are considered in that Helm chart.
+This Helm chart helps to deploy OpenWIFI Web UI (further on refered as __Web UI__) to the Kubernetes clusters.
+It is mainly used in [assembly chart](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy/tree/main/chart) as Web UI requires other services as dependencies that are considered in that Helm chart.
 This chart is purposed to define deployment logic close to the application code itself and define default values that could be overriden during deployment.

 ## TL;DR;